Skip to content

 Generating tokens

-You must configure API credentials and generate an access token to make API calls.
+You must create a personal API client and generate an access token to make API calls.
 HPE GreenLake APIs use OAuth-based access tokens used as an authorization bearer token.
+To do this:

 Making It All Work